civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(27)** For greater certainty, designations, authorizations and directions referred to in this section are not statutory instruments within the meaning of the `Statutory Instruments Act`.

+### Report to Parliament

+### Section 20.2

+  **(1)** The Service shall, within three months after the end of each calendar year, submit to the Minister a report of the activities of the Service during the preceding calendar year, and the Minister shall cause the report to be laid before each House of Parliament on any of the first 15 days on which that House is sitting after the Minister receives it.

 ### Section 102

   **(1)** Section 21 of the Act is amended by adding the following after subsection (1):